victorkingi/poultryfarm/README.md

 The demo version lacks **most** of the newer awesome functionality found in the `src` directory e.g:
 1. Graphs for monthly laying percentage for each chicken section.
 1. Weekly profit and loss on main page.
+1. Optimized queries to backend for efficient and cleaner code.

 The demo doesn't include cloud functions since it is hosted on firebase spark plan. `functions` folder will not be pushed to this repo as of secruity reasons but the cloud functions are: